GoogleChrome/developer.chrome.com/site/en/blog/fedcm-chrome-116-updates/index.md

 {% Aside %}

-The website doesn't have control over the size of the popup window before it's opened and it is set to 500px in width, 600px in height by default.
-They may change the size after it's opened from within the content area.
+The website doesn't have control over the size of the popup window before it's opened.
+By default, the size is set to 500 px in width and 600 px in height.
+The website may change the size after the window has been opened from within the content area.

 {% endAside %}

-The sign-in page URL (which must be the same origin) can be specified with `signin_url` as part of the [IdP config file](/docs/privacy-sandbox/fedcm-developer-guide/#idp-config-file).
+The sign-in page URL (which must be the IdP's origin) can be specified with `signin_url` as part of the [IdP config file](/docs/privacy-sandbox/fedcm-developer-guide/#idp-config-file).